-After fermentation the two parcels were basket pressed straight to oak, finishing primary and secondary fermentation in the barrel.
+After fermentation the fruit was basket pressed straight to oak, finishing primary and secondary fermentation in the barrel.

-Following this, we racked off gross lees, before returning the wine to barrel and allowing it to mature in a mix of French and American hogsheads for 18 months.
+Following this, the wine was racked off gross lees before returning to barrel and allowing it to mature in seasoned hogsheads, for 19 months.

 Reviews & Awards

 As you might imagine it’s slightly more robust than the Genista Grenache and the blend, yet it retains that same silky smooth, finely integrated palate structure that makes these wines so appealing.
 Dark earthy fruits with a little savoury dried herbs on the nose.
 The palate then shows a delightful sweet dark chocolate and plummy combination with just a touch of oak.
 Ideal drinking in the medium term while those vibrant primary fruit characters are so dominant.